Skip to main content

 More and more families and groups of friends are enjoying holidays together by sharing large holiday cottages.

-The increasing number of large self-catering holiday homes in the UK sleeping between 10-30 guests (or even more) means that there is much more choice available for dual family holidays these days.
-Choose from large country houses, castles, big barn conversions, farmhouses or even converted rural railway stations where the tracks have long since been lifted.
+The increasing number of large self-catering holiday homes in the UK sleeping between 10 and 30 guests (or even more) means that there is much more choice available for dual family holidays these days.
+Choose from large country houses, castles, big barn conversions, farmhouses, or even converted rural railway stations where the tracks have long since been lifted.

 Booking group accommodation for large family holidays, whether with grandparents, cousins or close friends, can take a bit of planning.
-Here are ten tips to make it easier for you to plan and book group accommodation for a large family or friends in a holiday cottage.
+Here are ten tips to make planning and booking group accommodation for a large family or friends in a holiday cottage easier.

 The Benefits of a Large Family Holiday Cottage